jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 iteratively while a greater understanding of the problem is gained.
 Unfortunately in practice the ability to change often is hampered by tools which encourage programming against rigidly specified formats.
-When a data consumer is allowed to be tightly coupled to a data format it will resist changes to the programs which produce data in that format.
+If a data consumer is tightly coupled to the format it consumes it will resist changes to the programs which produce data in that format.
 As an anecdote, working in enterprise I have seen the release of dozens of components cancelled because of a single unit that failed to meet